 DEVFORGE

-Devforge is a Windows desktop app that sits between you and Claude Code (or Aider, Codex CLI, Gemini CLI).
+Devforge is a desktop app for Windows and macOS that sits between you and Claude Code (or Aider, Codex CLI, Gemini CLI).
 You describe what you want built.
 Devforge assembles a structured prompt with your full project context, your design document, your task list, your session history, and sends it to the AI.
 The AI writes code in your project folder.
 You review the results.

 If you don't know what game you want to make, this won't help you.
 Devforge doesn't generate ideas.
 It doesn't make creative decisions.
 You bring the design, the taste, the vision.
 The AI handles the typing.

 You add a project, point it at a folder, and pick a mode.
-There are 12 modes.
+There are 17 modes.
 FORGE turns a game concept into a structured GDD, task list, and project files.
 IMPLEMENT translates your designs into working code.
 DEBUG does root cause analysis.
 PITCH stress-tests your ideas before you commit to building them.
+LENS reviews your content for cultural representation, content rating, and regional sensitivity concerns.
 Each mode gives the AI a different role and set of instructions tailored to that job.

 Devforge reads your project files before every prompt.
 Your GDD, your task list, your session notes from last time.
 The AI starts each conversation already knowing your project, your rules, your current phase.
 You don't re-explain anything.

-- 12 specialized modes (Forge, GDD, Pitch, Discuss, Implement, Debug, Research, QA, Freeform, Marketing, Instruct, Test)
+- 17 specialized modes (Forge, GDD, Pitch, Discuss, Implement, Debug, Research, QA, Freeform, Marketing, Instruct, Test, Security, UI/UX, Mod, Package, Lens)

 - Analog mode toggle for board game and tabletop design